Rate this page:

 Atlassian and our excellent developer community have also written a number of other frameworks that you can use.
 These frameworks are not supported by Atlassian but they may be supported by members of the community:

-The web fragment finder is an app which loads a Web Fragment: Web Item, Web Section, Web Panel, in all available Jira locations.
+The Extension Point Finder is an app which loads a Web Fragment: Web Item, Web Section, Web Panel, in all available Jira locations.
 Web Fragments contain a unique location, making it easier to identify the right extension points for your app.

 The Connect inspector is an extremely useful tool allowing developers to watch live lifecycle and webhook events in your web browser.
 The inspector allows you to generate a temporary Atlassian Connect app you install into your Cloud Development Environment.
 It will live for three days and store any lifecycle and webhook events that it receives.